 Who can express antenatally?

-Most pregnant women can express their colostrum from 37 weeks gestation.
+Most pregnant women can express their colostrum from 36-37 weeks pregnant.
 Antenatal expressing is not always suitable for everyone so please discuss with your midwife before you start.
-However, it may be particularly beneficial for women who are having a planned caesarean section, an induced labour or who have diabetes.
+However, it maybe particularly beneficial for women who: